catwinguy/catwinguy/README.md

 ---

 ## About Me
-💻 I'm a 3rd year Computer Engineer major that's planning on becoming a software developer.
+💻 I'm a senior Computer Engineer major going into software engineering/developing.

 🎮 Current Task:
-  - Working on a small Web App Game for school
+  - Focusing on school.
-  - Expanding my programming language repertoire.
+  - Applying to jobs opportunities.

 🎨 Hobby: Learning how to draw with Procreate.
+Watching TikToks.
+Reading novels.

-😄 Pronouns: She/Her
+😄 Pronouns: She/Her/Hers

 ### My Languages and Tools